 2021 – THIRD PHASE

-SCF Ltd and LCDT are again in discussions about a third Community Bond.
+Scottish Community Finance Ltd (SCF) and LCDT are again in discussions about a third Community Bond.
 This phase is likely to be significantly larger in size and scope and involve more partners.
 It again involves securing community bond investment to bring solar energy to local companies.

 Linlithgow now has a healthy number of ‘Citizen Investors’ – ordinary people directly investing micro sums of money to support their communities.
 SCF Ltd offers them the opportunity to invest in economic activity in their community for the mutual benefit of that community via the purchase of ‘Community Bonds’.
 Citizen investors are individuals and organisations who receive social return and a financial return for their investment.